Newport, Wales

-The population grew considerably during the 2021 census, rising to 159,587, the largest growth of a unitary authority in Wales.

-Newport has been a port since medieval times when the first Newport Castle was built by the Normans.
-The town outgrew the earlier Roman town of Caerleon, immediately upstream and now part of the borough.
-Newport gained its first charter in 1314.
-It grew significantly in the 19th century when its port became the focus of coal exports from the eastern South Wales Valleys.
-Newport was the largest coal exporter in Wales until the rise of Cardiff in the mid-1800s.
+Newport has been a port since the Middle Ages, originating with the construction of Newport Castle by the Normans.
+The town eventually outgrew the earlier Roman settlement of Caerleon, located just upstream and now incorporated into the city.
+Newport received its first charter in 1314.
+The town experienced significant growth during the 19th century, as its port became a major hub for coal exports from the eastern South Wales Valleys.
+For a time, Newport was the largest coal-exporting port in Wales, until Cardiff surpassed it in the mid-1800s.
+Newport was also the site of the last large-scale armed insurrection in Great Britain, the Newport Rising of 1839.

-In the 20th century, the docks declined in importance, but Newport remained an important centre for manufacturing and engineering.
-Latterly its economy is bolstered as part of the M4 corridor high-technology cluster.
-It was granted city status in 2002.
-Newport hosted the Ryder Cup in 2010 and was the venue for the 2014 NATO summit.
-It contains extensive rural areas surrounding the built-up core.
-Its villages are of considerable archaeological importance.
-Newport Cathedral is the cathedral of the Diocese of Monmouth.
+In the 20th century, Newport’s docks declined in significance, but the town remained a vital hub for manufacturing and engineering.
+More recently, its economy has benefitted from its location within the high-technology M4 corridor, with expanding aerospace and semiconductor industries.
+Newport was granted city status in 2002.
+The Celtic Manor Resort, located in the city, hosted the Ryder Cup in 2010 and the NATO summit in 2014.
+While the urban core is well developed, Newport also includes rural areas, with several villages of notable archaeological interest.
+Newport Cathedral, the seat of the Anglican Bishop of Monmouth, serves as the cathedral for the Diocese of Monmouth.